-Once purchased, a myki Pass will be activated the first time the customer uses the myki to travel, or to enter a designated area, within a zone for which the pass is valid and for which there is no other existing product (such as another myki Pass or where travel has been paid for by myki Money) on the myki.
+Once purchased, a myki Pass will be activated the first time the customer touches the relevant myki on and off to travel, or to enter and exit a compulsory ticket area, or to enter a compulsory ticket area, within a zone for which the pass is valid and for which there is no other existing product (such as another myki Pass or where travel has been paid for by myki Money) on the myki.
 The myki Pass will be valid for the number of consecutive days authorised by it, commencing the day of activation.

-Note that a public transport day begins at 3 am and ends at the following 3 am.
+Note that a public transport day begins at 3 am and ends at the following 3am.
 For example, a 28 day myki Pass that is activated on 1 May will expire at 3 am on 29 May.
 A myki with a myki Pass loaded on it must be touched on and off in the usual way to travel.